Luohongsuyu/Evolutionary-Alogrithm-Project/README.md

 This GitHub repo contains all the content related to evolutionary algorithms that I learned under the guidance of Professor Hod Lipson, mainly including symbolic regression and evolutionary robotics.

 ## Evolutionary robotics
 In the evolutionary robotics project, we aim to use evolutionary algorithms to design a robot made of mass and springs.
-The robot evolves by combining different structures and varying the extension cycles of the springs.
+I first built a simple spring-mass physics simulator to evolve our robots, and then the robot evolves by combining different structures and varying the extension cycles of the springs.
 The goal is to find a robot that can move in a specified direction.
+(Source code in ROBOEVO folder)

 The following images show the results and some evaluation of the algorithm.